lucianoacsilva/streamlit-graphics/README.md

 # streamlit-graphics
 Sample StreamLit grahpics of COVID-19.
+This sample project was made based on the Live Coding offered by Digital Inovation One (DIO®) available in https://www.youtube.com/watch?v=Qxm5QEEKHqE.